My husband and I created this DIY crown molding to give the look of wide, custom style woodwork. Simply done!

 - I just realized there is no 5!! haha, oops

-- is showing where you nail and attach the new, 4 inch crown into the old one that’s attached to the ceiling. (remember, the angles of each “meet” up)
+- is showing where you nail and attach the new, 4-inch crown to the old one that’s attached to the ceiling. (remember, the angles of each “meet” up)

-I’m sorry I didn’t get to take more photos of the actual “doing” of this DIY crown molding project, but like I said, we were living in total chaos at the time.
+I’m sorry I didn’t get to take more photos of the actual “doing” of this DIY crown molding project, but as I said, we were living in total chaos at the time.

-A full kitchen remodel underway as well as replacing the flooring in the entire downstairs.
-And repainting walls, ceilings and every single door and piece of trim, wall treatment in the downstairs.
+A full kitchen remodel is underway as well as replacing the flooring in the entire downstairs.
+And repainting walls, ceilings, and every single door and piece of trim, and wall treatment in the downstairs.